 The Management Board of METRO AG, which has five members, is responsible for running the company.
 The management duties of the Management Board of METRO AG include defining corporate objectives and determining the strategic positioning for the group as well as managing the company, monitoring and planning.
 In addition, the Management Board of METRO AG ensures the availability of investment funds, decides on their allocation within the group and is responsible for attracting and supporting highly qualified managers.

-Pursuant to the German Co-determination Act (MitbestG), the German Stock Corporation Act (AktG) and the Articles of Association, the Supervisory Board of METRO AG is composed of ten shareholder representatives and ten employee representatives.
+In accordance with the stipulations of the German Co-determination Act, the German Stock Corporation Act and the company’s Articles of Association, the Supervisory Board of METRO AG consists of ten shareholder representatives and ten employee representatives.
+In addition, women and men both hold at least 30 per cent of the seats on the Supervisory Board (that is at least six each).
 The Supervisory Board appoints the members of the Management Board, advises them and monitors their corporate management, including the attainment of long-term corporate objectives.
 The Supervisory Board is brought into the planning of the development of METRO GROUP by the Management Board to the same degree that it is included in decisions about important measures.
 Aside from its legally prescribed approval obligations, the Supervisory Board has determined its own approval requirements for certain actions and business dealings of the Management Board.

 For more information about members of the Management Board and Supervisory Board, see the notes to the consolidated financial statements of METRO AG in no. 56 – Corporate Boards of METRO AG and their mandates.